gSchool/ada-pre-course/06-day06/05-checkpoint/05-exercises.checkpoint.md

 Now that we know about hashes, we will [refactor](https://en.wikipedia.org/wiki/Code_refactoring) your original account generator code to utilize arrays with hashes.
 Since each student has three pieces of data, we will utilize a hash to store these three pieces of data, related to one another.

 This is a better solution because this will keep each student record together instead of having three separate arrays with the student data.
 When a new student record is created, one hash needs to be added to the array rather than three pieces of data to individual arrays.
+This also scales much better as we add more pieces of information on each student.
+If we had 20 pieces of data on each student that would be a lot of arrays!

 ```ruby
 student_data = [